Invoice approval workflow for accounts payable teams: a complete guide

 One ruleset per processing rule

-GATE validations
+Gate validations

 Advanced actions

 An approver pauses a request and asks the uploader for more information.
-The original deadline is preserved in originalDueAt and the workflow resumes when the uploader replies.
-The pause has its own timeout.
+The original deadline is preserved and the workflow resumes when the uploader replies.

 Send back for correction